John-Kibirige/to-do-list/README.md

 2. Clone this repo in your terminal or git bash using the command

    ```
-   git@github.com:John-Kibirige/Todo-list.git
+  git@github.com:John-Kibirige/to-do-list.git
    ```

 3. run `npm install ` to install all the necessary dependencies including the linters and webpack

-4. Navigate to the folder called Todo-list and open this project using your editor
+4. Navigate to the folder called to-do-list and open this project using your editor

 5 You run `npm run start` to start the local server on port 3000